oVirt/ovirt-site/source/feature/serial-console.html.md

         ~vmconsole/registry
         Permissions: ro by vmconsole group.

 *   Alternative#2 use some RPC over usock into vdsm.
-Although looks promising we must maintain the authorized_keys file in sync, so file management will be done one way or the other, best to keep single interaction.

 ##### Fields